Header Image, Alice and Eve 2024 at LU

 14:00 - 14:30 Sponsor Lightning Talks (The Launch)

-Talk from DuckDB - ART in Industry
+Talk from DuckDB - ART in Industry - Tania Bogatsch

 Indexing is fundamental in relational databases, and academia provides much research.
 In 2013, Leis et al. published ‘The adaptive radix tree: ARTful indexing for main-memory databases.’
 Based on this research, DuckDB, a high-performance relational database system, chose ART as its primary index structure.
 This talk presents the main concepts of ART and dives into the benefits and challenges of implementing an academic solution in a real-world system.